- Tony Caldanaro: Program Director; Apple System Admin – x3719, Bass Hall 109

 Our relationship with ITS

 We complement the various departments of ITS to provide what is beyond their scope, but we do NOT replace them.
 While we strive to provide a high level of service for ALL technology questions/requests, there is a general rule of thumb for our core responsibilities.
 If a department of ITS provides a service to the other academic divisions, they also provide it to Div3.
 If the technology is outside the scope of ITS, it’s a question for CATS.
 For example, the IT Support Center answers questions about Microsoft Office for anyone on campus.
 But Linux on the desktop is unique to Div3, so that would fall directly to the CATS.
-And faculty in other divisions generally do not have computers in research labs to worry about, so support of lab machines is the CATS’ responsibility.
+And faculty in other divisions generally do not have computers in research labs to worry about, so support of these workstations is the CATS’ responsibility.
 Many services supported by CATS for Div3 are also used campus-wide.
-Founded on the need to support Linux servers and web hosting CATS now also supports Windows and OS X servers.
+Founded on the need to support Linux servers and web hosting CATS also supports Windows and OS X servers.
 This in turn facilitated need for a Science server room — now named the Bass Data Center which hosts ITS and Science Center servers and network gear.
 Some of servers supported by CATS provide database and High Performance Computing (HPC) services to the entire campus.

 Some Specific Things We Worry About

 - Computers in computer classrooms/labs & research labs in Science Center buildings

 - Servers that support Div3 computing infrastructure